Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Eligibility & Minimum Requirements

-Projects or activities supported by a Penn Global Research Grant must be led by a Penn affiliate with a long-term position at the University, normally a Penn faculty member or senior administrator.
-In addition, Penn Global welcomes proposals for projects that engage all members of the Penn community, including academic support staff, undergraduate students, visiting scholars, and alumni as well as external partners.
-In general, we expect that the awardee will be responsible for at least 50% of the total work and responsibilities involved in the project.
+- Projects’ Principal Investigators (PIs) must be a Penn affiliate with a long-term position at the University, normally a Penn faculty member or senior administrator.
+In addition, Penn Global welcomes proposals for projects include co-PIs or primary collaborators from all affiliates of the Penn community, including academic support staff, undergraduate- and graduate-level students, visiting scholars, and alumni, as well as external partners.
+We expect that the project PI will be responsible for at least 50% of the total work and responsibilities involved in the project.

-Projects or activities must advance the study, teaching, and/or engagement of one or more countries outside the United States or issues, trends, topics, or challenges that are of global importance.
+- Projects or activities must advance the study, teaching, and/or engagement of one or more countries outside the United States or issues, trends, topics, or challenges that are of global importance.
 The Penn Global Research & Engagement Grant Program cannot support projects that primarily take place within or are focused on the United States.

 Types of Support

-Research and Educational Collaborations: Development of international partnerships, research networks, or global programs on Penn’s campus, including but not limited to the development of a cross- or multi-School initiative on a particular topic or theme.
+- Research and Educational Collaborations: Development of international partnerships, research networks, or global programs on Penn’s campus, including but not limited to the development of a cross- or multi-School initiative on a particular topic or theme.

-Research Travel & Associated Costs: Travel for faculty research activities or related work outside the United States, and costs associated with Penn faculty doing extended research outside the United States.
+- Research Travel & Associated Costs: Travel for faculty research activities or related work outside the United States, and costs associated with Penn faculty doing extended research outside the United States.
 Also includes in-country travel for partners and/or collaborators.

-Field Work: Costs associated with conducting field work, which may include but is not limited to: data collection (e.g., surveys, focus groups, observations, etc.); data analysis, reporting, and archiving; manuscript preparation and publication; equipment necessary to perform the work, etc.
+- Field Work: Costs associated with conducting field work, which may include but is not limited to: data collection (e.g., surveys, focus groups, observations, etc.); data analysis, reporting, and archiving; manuscript preparation and publication; equipment* necessary to perform the work, etc.

-Training & Capacity Building: Support for Penn faculty and/or teams to partner with organizations abroad to develop or enhance skills, methods, and the expertise needed to address well defined issues of local, regional, and global importance in connection with research goals.
+- Certain kinds of Training & Capacity Building: Support for Penn faculty and/or teams to partner with organizations abroad to develop or enhance skills, methods, and the expertise needed to address well defined issues of local, regional, and global importance in connection with research goals.

 Penn Global Research Grants cannot support training or capacity building projects that are open-ended and/or do not involve a direct connection to ongoing research or teaching.
+Rather, the training and capacity building must be concretely tied to measurable and demonstrated research or teaching outputs and outcomes.

-Teaching and Student Engagement: Support for Penn students to participate in the project (e.g., as research assistants), thereby providing them with significant research, educational, or service experiences.
-Such support should be closely related to ongoing research activities, workshops, conferences, or other activities listed in this category.
+- Teaching and Student Engagement: Support for Penn students to participate in the project (e.g., as research assistants), thereby providing them with significant research, educational, or service experiences.
+Such support should be directly and closely related to ongoing research activities, workshops, conferences, or other activities listed in this category.
 Applicants seeking funding for courses that involve international travel should apply for a Penn Global Seminar grant administered by Penn Abroad.

-Service Learning and Social Entrepreneurship: Activities with both an educational and public, community, or social service component that are intended to engage a specific target community, population, or organization abroad.
+- Service Learning and Social Entrepreneurship: Activities with both an educational and public, community, or social service component that are intended to engage a specific target community, population, or organization abroad.

 Penn Global Research Grants cannot support service learning or social entrepreneurship projects that are open-ended and/or do not involve a direct connection to ongoing research or teaching.